 A The exams are downloaded securely up to 3 days before the exam date so there are no issues with internet connectivity on exam day.

 |Q. Will the time show with an on screen clock?

 A. Yes there is a countdown clock, the clock can be altered to count up as well.
 Students can also hide the clock.

 |Q. Will we be able to spell check?
 How important is grammar and spelling?

-A There is no spellcheck, Grammar and spelling is important, in as much as to make it clear to the examiner what you want to say.
+A Incorporated in the new software, is spellcheck.
+Grammar and spelling is important, in as much as to make it clear to the examiner what you want to say.

 |Q Why can we not have a printed exam paper in the venue?